JulianNicholls/Hangman/readme.md

 There are two versions here:

-textgame.rb is a command-line version. webgame.rb is a Sinatra version.
+textgame.rb is a command-line version.

+webgame.rb is a Sinatra version, using SASS and Slim.